Have questions? Here’s how you can get answers

 There are also other tools and resources that answer common questions from students, such as those related to course selection, registration difficulty, and more:

 - New students: If you haven’t done so already, watch a video replay of one of our Get Ready to Register sessions which will show you how to use the First Year Planning Guide to select and register for your first-year courses.
 Be sure to browse UM Commons for all things related to the first year experience.

 - Returning students: Run a degree audit on UM Achieve.
-A degree audit will show how courses you’ve already completed will fulfill requirements for your degree, and which courses you need to take in the future.
+Doing so will lay out your progress, show you how courses you’ve completed will fulfill requirements for your degree, and which courses you need to take in the future.

-- Include your name, student number and phone number where we can reach you
+- Include your name, student number and a phone number where you can be reached.

 - Be as specific as possible as you explain your questions or concerns.
-Providing us with as much detail as you can will help us give you the best answer.
+Describing as much detail as you can will help advisors give you the best answer.

-Please be patient!
-We know you want to sort things out, and we want that for you too.
-Re-sending your email, or emailing multiple people, doesn’t help, it simply adds to the line and increases wait times.
+Please remember to be patient.
+Academic advisors are happy to help you sort things out, and they want to see you succeed just as much as you do!
+Re-sending your email or emailing multiple people doesn’t help, instead it adds to the volume of inquiries to get back to and increases wait times.

 Be sure to take advantage of the online resources listed above as your questions may have been answered there first.